MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 ### Upgrade a compute node

-1. Terminate all services and tasks associated with your web and compute nodes.
+1. Terminate all services and tasks associated with your node.
+   + On Windows:
-   1. Stop each compute node using the administration utility [as described here](admin-utility.md#startstop).
+     1. Use the administration utility to [stop the node services](admin-utility.md#startstop).

-   1. Stop the Rserve service.
-      + On Windows, stop RServe in the Services dialog.
+     1. Stop RServe in the Services dialog.

+   + On Linux:
+     1. Use the administration utility to [stop the node services](admin-utility.md#startstop).
-      + On Linux, use `systemctl stop rserve`.
+     1. Stop RServe using `systemctl stop rserve`.

 1. Uninstall Microsoft R Server 9.0 using the instructions in the article [Uninstall Microsoft R Server to upgrade to a newer version](../rserver-install-uninstall-upgrade.md).
 The uninstall process stashes away a copy of your 9.0 configuration files under this directory so you can seamlessly upgrade to R Server 9.1 in the next step:
-   + Windows: `C:\Users\Default\AppData\Local\DeployR\current`
+   + On Windows: `C:\Users\Default\AppData\Local\DeployR\current`

-   + Linux: `/etc/deployr/current`
+   + On Linux: `/etc/deployr/current`

 1. Install Microsoft R Server:
-    + On Windows, follow these instructions: [Installation steps](../rserver-install-windows.md) | [Offline steps](../rserver-install-windows-offline.md)
+   + On Windows: follow these instructions [Installation steps](../rserver-install-windows.md) | [Offline steps](../rserver-install-windows-offline.md)
-    + On Linux, follow these instructions: [Installation steps](../rserver-install-linux-server.md) | [Offline steps](../rserver-install-linux-offline.md)

      >[!IMPORTANT]
-    >If installing in an offline environment, you must also manually these dependencies before configuring any nodes.
-    >+ Install .NET core 1.1 for R Server 9.1.0
+     >For SQL Server Machine Learning Services, you must also:
+     >1.
+Manually install .NET Core 1.1.
+     >1.
+Add a new registry key called `H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path` with a value of the parent path to the `R_SERVER` folder (for example, `C:\Program Files\Microsoft SQL Server\140`).

+   + On Linux: follow these instructions [Installation steps](../rserver-install-linux-server.md) | [Offline steps](../rserver-install-linux-offline.md)

 1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges.
 The utility checks to see if any 9.0 configuration files are present under the `current` folder mentioned above.